wwymak/wwymak.github.io/content/posts/2021-11-05-blog-setup-hugo-github-pages.md

 ### Tips
+- to create a new post, use `hugo new blog_post_name.md` -- this  will automatically create the correct file under `/content` for your blog
+- remember to change checkt the `draft: ` section in the header-- if this is set to `true` the default is for Hugo not to render it
 - if you want to use emojis, you need to set `enableEmoji = true` in your hugo config file
 - for images, you should put them under the `static` folder, and reference them as `![](image_filename.png)`